tlorans/FactorInvesting/docs/source/Background/intro.md

 zero intercept no-arbitrage restiction

-## The Great Divide and How Machine Learning Can Help in Factor Modelling
+## How Machine Learning Can Help in Factor Modelling
 ### Observable vs. Latent Factors

+FF model: factors are observable.
+Characteristic of assets not directly used.

+Other stream: factors are latent (PCA)

 ### Static vs. Conditional Models

+FF and PCA: exposures (beta) are invariant, only ad-hoc procedure for having time-variant estimates (ie. running rolling regressions), it thus ignore covariate

+IPCA: conditional model with time-varying beta, taking into account covariates

 ### Machine Learning as a Tool for Asset Pricing Model Generalization

+Dimensionality reduction